-Application of Optimization Algorithms in ChemistrySubmit Manuscript no this topic Topic Articles: 0
+Application of Optimization Algorithms in ChemistrySubmit Manuscript on this topic

 Molecular structure optimization, fitting potential energy functions to ab initio and experimental data, and spectral assignment are among the hardest optimization tasks in molecular sciences.
 These are fundamental problems in chemistry, but they can also be relevant in molecular physics and biochemistry.